Au-Jones/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+is a document object mode. or sn object representation of of the elements in the html of a webpage.

 2. What is an event?

+an event is a mouse click to a mousehover or even a key click on the keybord.

 3. What is an event listener?

+it takes two arguments. the event to listen to(click) and the callback to fire when the event gets triggered.

 4. Why would we convert a NodeList into an Array?

+in order to access each order i nthe nodelist we have to turn it into an array.

 5. What is a component?

+the combination of HTML,CSS and JavaScript that can be reused in a website or an application.

 ### Git Set up